 - Store runoff until it has a chance to soak into the ground

-- Mow and maintain your swale at an acceptable grass height.
+- Mow and maintain swale at an acceptable grass height.
 Tall grass slows water movement.

-- Blow grass clippings back onto grass or landscaped areas
+- Keep driveway culvert ends open by removing debris, grass and dirt.
+Blow grass clippings back onto grass or landscaped areas.

-- Minimize use of fertilizer, pesticides and herbicides within 50 feet of a swale.
+- Minimize the use of fertilizer, pesticides and herbicides within 50 feet of a swale.

 - Install plants/landscaping at least 15-20 feet from the road; they still add beauty, but leave the swale functional.

 The City performs ongoing swale maintenance to re-grade miles of swales each year.
 The goal is to sustain the City's original swale design so that it functions in the way it was built to perform.
 Palm Coast has an effective drainage system that is environmentally friendly and has proven itself over time.
 To counteract any issues that may appear, the Palm Coast Public Works Department performs ongoing maintenance to keep swales operating properly.

 - Q. Why is there standing water in my roadside swale?